arunkumarsanku/ETH-Vault/README.md

 # EthVault

-EthVault is a simple Ethereum wallet generator built with React and Tailwind CSS.
+EthVault is a simple Ethereum wallet generator built with React Js and Tailwind CSS.
 This application allows you to generate a new mnemonic seed phrase and create multiple Ethereum wallets from that seed.

 ## Features